The 7 Best Road Bike Pedals & Cleats to Ride

 Compatible Cleats

 If you are a beginner, I can recommend the LOOK KEO Classic 3 pedals.
-These are ideal entry-level pedals combining good value for money.
+These are ideal entry-level pedals that combine good value for money.

-Classic 3 are balanced in a way that allows you easy clip in.
-They are compatible with LOOK KEO cleats offering three float levels.
+Classic 3 is balanced to allow easy clip-in.
+They are compatible with LOOK KEO cleats and offer three float levels.

 The general rule of thumb is to use a larger float to reduce strain on your knees and joints.